tab114/Marketing_Mixed_Modelling_Analysis/Marketing_Mix_Modelling_analysis.md

 The dataset:

-**Own Brand Sales Volume Kg**: Cumulative sales volume in kg till the weekend date for a Brand's product
+**Brand Sales Volume Kg**: Cumulative sales volume in kg till the weekend date for a Brand's product

-**Own Brand Sales Volume £**: Cumulative sales Value in £ till the weekend date
+**Brand Sales Volume £**: Cumulative sales Value in £ till the weekend date

-**Own Brand Pricing**: Average Price during the weekend date
+**Brand Pricing**: Average Price during the weekend date

-**Own Brand Sterling Wtd distribution**: Distribution of the brand's product on several interconnected intermediaries along the way such as wholesalers, distributers, agents and retailers.
+**Brand Sterling Wtd distribution**: Distribution of the brand's product on several interconnected intermediaries along the way such as wholesalers, distributers, agents and retailers.

 **Promotion distribution**: Three types of marketing activities executed by the business/brand in interconnected intermediaries.
 This type of promotion affects only the distribution variable which subsequently affects the Sales.